 You may be required to present your original documents to the University at any time during the application process or throughout your enrolment at the University.
 If documents on which your offer was based are found to be incomplete or fraudulent, you will face serious penalties including withdrawal of enrolment.

 There is additional information in relation to the provision of documents for specific groups listed below.

-You are welcome to apply by providing your most recent academic results.
-You may be made an offer conditional upon completing your studies and achieving the required grades, and/or satisfying the course English language requirements
+You’re welcome to complete an online application without your final results by providing your most recent academic results.
+The University may be made an offer that is conditional upon completing your studies and achieving the required grades, and/or satisfying the course English language requirements

-Please note: Most communication regarding your application will be by email and these system-generated emails can sometimes be directed automatically to the ‘junk’ folder of your email.
-If you do not seem to be receiving emails about your application please check your junk folder.
+Please note: Most communication regarding your application will be via email.
+System-generated emails can sometimes be directed automatically to your spam folder.
+If you do not see emails about your application, please check your spam folder.

-International students (except for Graduate Research applications) must pay an application fee of AUD $100.
-This must be paid online by credit card at the end of the online application process.
+International students must pay a non-refundable application fee of AUD $120 for each application that you submit.
+This is paid at the end of the online application process by credit card.

-You may be eligible for waiver of the application fee if you meet any of the following criteria:
+You will not be charged the application fee if you meet any of the following criteria: